-It was a nice experience being an exhibiting Artist at the Mandarin Art Festival which I got to share with my family (they helped run the booth).
+It was a nice experience being an exhibiting Artist at the Mandarin Art Festival which I got to share with my family (they ran the booth).
 Long story short, this wasn’t planned.

 Got a phone call on a Tuesday from the President of the Mandarin Historical Society.
 Sandy was looking for a photo of the Mandarin tree canopy for her friend Susie, the Director of the Mandarin Art Festival.
 Susie wanted a color image of the Mandarin tree canopy, I didn’t have one and asked if I could have a week to get one.
 That night I got an email from Sandy, she was apologetic but Susie had to have the image no later then Friday morning.